gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Get brands by company.
-Brand has information about name, value, brand logo, brand banner and brand portrait image.
+Use this API to get all the brands added in a company.
+Get all the brand names, along with URLs of their logo, banner, and portrait image.

 *Returned Response:*